Head Like a Hole: Live performances

-The song has been the encore for most NIN shows (especially the Pretty Hate Machine Tour Series), or the last song before the encore if an encore took place.
+The song has been the encore for most Nine Inch Nails shows (especially the Pretty Hate Machine Tour Series), or the last song before the encore if an encore took place.
 There are live videos of "Head Like a Hole" on the DVDs And All That Could Have Been and Beside You in Time.

-During Lollapalooza '91, Dave Navarro, Eric Avery, Gibby Haynes and Ice-T joined Nine Inch Nails live performances on-stage as additional guitarists for "Head Like a Hole;" except for the first show in Phoenix, AZ when NIN walked off stage after the first song in a snit.
+During Lollapalooza '91, Dave Navarro, Eric Avery, Gibby Haynes and Ice-T joined Nine Inch Nails live performances on-stage as additional guitarists for "Head Like a Hole;" except for the first show in Phoenix, AZ when the band walked off stage after the first song in frustration.

-For the Nights of Nothing mini-tour in 1996, Richard Patrick made a brief return to the band to perform guitar and vocals on "Head Like a Hole" at the Irving Plaza show in New York along with Clint Mansell, who joined NIN on this song at all three shows of the tour.
+For the Nights of Nothing mini-tour in 1996, Richard Patrick made a brief return to the band to perform guitar and vocals on "Head Like a Hole" at the Irving Plaza show in New York along with Clint Mansell, who joined Nine Inch Nails on this song at all three shows of the tour.

 In the June 7, 2006 radio performance at Atlanta, Georgia, Trent Reznor and Peter Murphy played a reworked version of "Head Like a Hole".

 Lisa Kennedy Montgomery once sang the song loudly to Reznor to win a $20 bet.
 To express the evolving state of his values, Reznor said in 1997 that "I don't want to be singing "Head Like a Hole" at age 50."

 Legacy

 Since its commercial maxi-single release, "Head Like a Hole" continues to generate an impact on other musicians and bands.
-New Zealand-based grunge band HLAH is named after the song.
-The name is sometimes abbreviated to avoid copyright infringement issues.
+PopMatters ranked the track 37th on their list of "The 100 Greatest Alternative Singles of the ‘80s".

+Cover versions

 "Head Like a Hole" is the most widely covered Nine Inch Nails song.
 In 2005, The String Quartet Tribute released a cover album of reworked versions of Pretty Hate Machine, including "Head Like a Hole".
-Other bands who covered the track include punk rock band AFI, rock artist Ryan Star, new wave band Devo, indie rock band Honest Bob and the Factory-to-Dealer Incentives, gothic metal band Lullacry, nu metal band Korn, post-industrial band PIG, hard rock band Buckcherry, Christian rock band Showbread, and Miley Cyrus as Ashley O for the 2019 television series Black Mirror.
+Other bands who covered the track include punk rock band AFI, rock artist Ryan Star, new wave band Devo, indie rock band Honest Bob and the Factory-to-Dealer Incentives, gothic metal band Lullacry, nu metal band Korn, post-industrial band Pig, hard rock band Buckcherry, and Christian rock band Showbread.
+Deathcore act Carnifex did a cover of the song on their EP, Bury Me In Blasphemy.
+New Zealand-based grunge band Head Like a Hole is named after the song.
+The name is sometimes abbreviated to avoid copyright infringement issues.

+In popular culture

+The song was remixed and rewritten by Charlie Brooker with Reznor's approval as the pop song "On a Roll" for the fifth series episode "Rachel, Jack and Ashley Too" of Black Mirror.
+The song was released as a single on June 14, 2019.
+At the end of the episode, Cyrus performed a cover version of "Head Like a Hole".
+During her live set at Glastonbury Festival 2019 in Pilton, Somerset on June 30, 2019, Cyrus performed a medley of "On a Roll" and "Head Like a Hole".